 Clean from the top down

 When you’re about to tackle a specific area in your home, start by cleaning the ceiling then work your way down to the floor.
 Dust the ceiling, the light fixtures, and the corners, then slowly go down.
 The idea is to let the dust from above settle down at the floor.
 Once you’ve got everything cleaned from the top, that’s the time you work on the floor.
 It’s the last area you want to focus on.
+When you get around to cleaning the floor, the best cordless vacuum will often be a good choice.

 Do it one room at a time